TrippCreates/Tripp-BlueStamp-Portfolio/plane.md

 # Foam RC Airplane
-My first large-scale project was the Foam RC Airplane that I built from scratch.
+My first large-scale project was the Foam RC Airplane, which I built from scratch.
 The biggest challenge of this project came when trying to make the plane balanced and easily flyable.
 I was a worse pilot than I was an engineer.
 Even so, I knew almost nothing about aerodynamics and any physics overall going into this, but that made the experience much better because I learned so much from it.
 The biggest takeaway is that integration is really hard.
 I easily put together the electronics and then in turn, the hardware, which was just a foam plane design I made up, but integrating the two and getting them to work well together took literal months, where every night I was attempting to get the two opposing forces to come together in harmony

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|